anguslin/politician-trading-data-assistant/backend/README.md

 ## Notes

 - Conversation history is stored in `history.json` (auto-created at startup and gitignored)
-- Each user's history is limited to the last 30 messages
+- Each user's history is limited to the last 30 messages (configurable via `MAX_MESSAGES_PER_USER` in `historyService.js`)
 - Render's disk is ephemeral: `history.json` resets on deploys.
-Use an external store if you need persistence.
+Use an external store (e.g., database) if you need persistence across deployments
 - The LLM attempts to parse user requests and automatically call appropriate MCP functions
-- If JSON parsing fails, the system falls back gracefully without MCP data
+- If JSON parsing fails, the system falls back gracefully using keyword-based detection
 - The project uses the official `@huggingface/inference` SDK for LLM integration, which handles retries and error handling automatically
+- The MCP client connects via stdio transport and spawns the MCP server process as needed